 Gaba and Serotonin are considered the calming or “braking” neurotransmitters, while Dopamine and Acetylcholine are the energizing or “accelerating” ones.

-Very few doctors understand neurotransmitters and GABA and do not know how to support it without prescribing drugs such as Xanax, Klonipin, etc..
-But GABA imbalance is easily helped with Passion Flower, Valerian and other calming herbs.
+Very few doctors understand neurotransmitters and do not know how to support it without prescribing drugs such as Xanax, Klonipin, etc..
+But GABA imbalance is easily helped with GABA, Passion Flower, Valerian and other calming herbs.
 I also love Lemon Balm because it grows as a perennial year after year.
 It is so super affordable and is a calming neurotransmitter, it makes a great calming tea.
-Most straight GABA products are not recommended as they typically cannot cross a healthy blood-brain barrier.

 - Blood pressure

 - Blood sugar

 The good news is that there are natural ways to support your body and correct imbalances

 - Use the questionnaire above to help you determine which neurotransmitters may be helpful.